The Commonplace

 0.05

 The forecasting model was deployed with a human-in-the-loop mechanism that triggers on critical forecast deviations.
-Task Allocation positive high presence and functioning of human-in-the-loop triggers for forecast deviations
+Task Allocation positive presence and functioning of human-in-the-loop triggers for forecast deviations

 n=1